DiSkyOrg/Documentation/docs/docs/expressions.md

 === "Examples"

     ```applescript
-    set thumbnail of embed to thumbnail of last played track.
+    set thumbnail of embed to thumbnail of last played track
     ```
 === "Patterns"